stanreyRee/SimpleYahooFinanceAnalyzer/README.md

 ## FYI
 - This is an academic project for non-commercial use.
+Special thanks to Prof. Alex Thornton(http://www.ics.uci.edu/~thornton/), a professor of University of California, Irvine.
 - This is a polished version of the original one.
 The original one was finished on 02/20/2013.